4jean/lav_sms/readme.md

 ## **Laravel School Management System**

-**LAVSMS** is developed for educational institutions like schools and colleges.
+**LAVSMS** is developed for educational institutions like schools and colleges built on Laravel 8

 **SCREENSHOTS**